mobrandtech/mobrand-bulk-api/directlinkbulkapi.rst

  Parameters                      TYPE                            Description
 ======================  ============================  ============================================================
- incent                         Boolean                   Show only incent / non-incent traffic healthy                        Boolean                   If true, only healthy offers will be shown min_payout                     Decimal                   Minimum value of the payouts to show max_payout                     Decimal                   Maximum value of the payouts to show onlyTop                        Integer                   The maximum number of offers to show per App
+ incent                         Boolean                   Show only incent / non-incent traffic min_payout                     Decimal                   Minimum value of the payouts to show max_payout                     Decimal                   Maximum value of the payouts to show onlyTop                        Integer                   The maximum number of offers to show per App